wmichalak/product_category_classifier/readme.md

 8. Perform final validation error assessment

 #### 1: Acquiring the test data and assigning labels based on the description.  ####
-I used the fashion items pre-defined in product_data.json as the test set.
+I used the fashion items given in product_data.json as the test set.
 I choose to use the given dataset as a test dataset for two reasons:

  1. the final test of the model is based on how well the model performs on the provided set and